-Our Cotswolds and Welsh mountain tour takes you on an incredible scenic route that combines the chocolate-box villages of the Cotswolds with some of the finest and most–deserted mountain drives in the UK.
-It includes the Snowdonia National Park in North Wales, and the Brecon Beacons region in the south.
+Our Wales and Cotswolds tour takes you on an incredible scenic route that combines the finest and most deserted mountain drives in the UK – including the Snowdonia National Park in North Wales – with visits to some of the chocolate-box villages of the Cotswolds.
 You will visit the Morgan factory in Malvern, where you’ll be taken on a VIP tour.

 Some of the most scenic natural areas and parks in the UK are clustered together just north of Manchester.
 Our tour of the ‘Big Three’ Parks of northern England takes in the Yorkshire Dales, famous for its stone walled landscapes, fine beers and Wensleydale cheese.
 Then onto the Pennines, synonymous with dramatic waterfalls and rare limestone quarries, and the Lake District which, as the name may implies, is known globally for its breathtakingly beautiful lakes interspersed with far–reaching views and wild hilltops.

 Manchester is one of the most vibrant and exciting cities in the UK, with numerous award–winning restaurants, a wide range of cultural sights and districts such as The Northern Quarter, and the trendy Ancoats neighbourhood.
 It has a plethora of shops, bars and architecture to meet a variety of interests.
 Spend your first night at a restored, turn-of-the-century textile mill, now home to the Dakota Hotel, Manchester dining at its bar and restaurant.